 Adapter and agent

 The database migration system requires access to the source and to the database systems.
-Adapters are the abstraction that encapsulates the access functionality.
+Adapters are the abstraction that encapsulates the access capabilities.
 In the simplest form, an adapter can be a JDBC driver for inserting data into a target database that supports JDBC.
 In a more complex case, an adapter is running in the environment of the target (sometimes called agent), accessing a built-in database interface like log files.
 In an even more complex case an adapter or agent interfaces with yet another software system, which in turn accesses the database.
 For example, an agent accesses Oracle GoldenGate, and that in turn accesses an Oracle database.

 The adapter or agent that accesses a source database implements the CDC interface or the differential querying interface, depending on the design of the database system.
 In both cases, the adapter or agent provides changes to the database migration system, and the database migration system is unaware if the changes were captured by CDC or differential querying.